Sivara12/Sentiment_Analysis_Youtube_cmd/README.md

 ## Aspect-Based Sentiment Analysis

 To gain deeper insights, the comments were categorized into predefined *aspects*.
-These aspects helped to understand which areas were most discussed and how viewers felt about them:
+These aspects helped understand which areas were most discussed and how viewers felt about them:

 - **Product Design and Quality**: Comments related to the car's design, build quality, and features.
 - **Brand Sentiment**: Comments focusing on the viewer's perception of the car brands.